 All three types of descriptions are useful in storytelling, but deciding when to use them and how often is very important.
 Too many telling descriptions can make for a boring read.
 While too many sensory descriptions can make reading a laborious process that is just too hard.
 Finding a balance between them makes an interesting story that engages the reader with varying paces and emotionally resonating scenes.
 These types of books we often call “un-put-downable”.
 Which is the goal, right?

-The five weeks following this post we provided 5 sensory tables for our readers at The Writing Resource and sent them out early to our subscribers.
-You can check them out here: sight, sound, smell, touch, and taste.
-Feel free to subscribe below and we’ll send you all the best free content weekly.
+Following this post we provided 5 sensory tables for our readers at The Writing Resource and sent them out early to our subscribers.
+You can check out the blog posts here: sight, sound, smell, touch, and taste.
+Or if you’re a member of The Writing Resource grab your free copy below